 My wood burning tool came with three different tips, so I just experimented with all three, because they definitely give different looks.
 One thing I learned is that you have to go slow, and really hold the pen to the wood for a little bit.
 In fact, you can play around with getting darker and lighter tone variations based on how long you hold the pen to the wood and allow it to burn.

 I absolutely love having these on my tree.
 They are one-of-kind creations that you can’t buy in any store.
 And even more, they were the perfect way to prevent those place card holders from our wedding from being packed away in a box somewhere, and instead allow us to enjoy them year after year. ❤️

-I can’t wait to find more uses for my $13 wood burning tool.
+I can’t wait to find more uses for my inexpensive wood-burning tool.
 If you have some ideas, I’d love to hear them!